 At Community Campus, a temporary housing provider for 16 to 25 year olds in Middlesbrough and Stockton, energy issues were championed by Jimmy Flutter.
 Tenants were given energy advice that they can take away with them when they leave supported accommodation, giving them crucial knowledge about budgeting for fuel and using heating systems efficiently.
 Disabled people in M Hillsborough and Stockton are also benefiting from advice from Steve Tempest, Energy Champion for the Independent Living Project.
 Steve was able to pass his knowledge onto the project’s handyman, who can now provide advice whilst undertaking small jobs in people’s homes.

-What’s most impressive about the Energy Champions is the enthusiasm and time they have put into their energy projects, much more than was expected of them.
+I see in the DLO, and indeed in the MOD generally, a commitment to and a fundamental purpose of supporting the Armed Forces which I can honestly say is without parallel in government.
 More importantly, Home Buyer’s Agent Reviews all will continue to promote the issues long after the scheme ends, using their new found knowledge and experience to the benefit of many more vulnerable households.
 The Community Energy Champion Scheme was funded by National Lottery SEED Programme and the New Opportunities Fund and co-ordinated by NEA.

 The scheme enabled the Energy Champions to add new skills and services to those they already provided to vulnerable groups.
 Hundreds of people across the region have benefited, and will go on benefiting, as a result.
 LOCAL charity, National Energy Action (NEA) is celebrating one year of zero carbon dioxide emissions thanks to an innovative scheme.
 As part of the scheme, NEA implemented a range of energy saving measures that allowed it to reduce its environmental impact to nil.